Aftendo/SatellaZone/readme.md

 1. Go to [releases](https://github.com/MegaPika/SatellaZone/releases/latest)
 2. Download `SatellaZone.zip` or `LocalSatellaZone.zip`
-3. a) Extract and simply drag & drop the `romfs` folder into `SD:/luma/titles/(your-title-id-for-nintendo-zone-here)/` (Create the folder
+3. Extract and simply drag & drop the `romfs` folder into `SD:/luma/titles/(your-title-id-for-nintendo-zone-here)/` (Create the folders if you don't have them)
-3. b) You need to replace "(your-title-id-for-nintendo-zone-here)" with one of the Title IDs in this list.
+4. You need to replace "(your-title-id-for-nintendo-zone-here)" with one of the Title IDs in this list.
 If your 3DS is a USA one, use the USA Title ID, If it's a JPN, choose the JPN ID, If it's a EUR 3DS, choose the EUR ID.
 If you region changed your 3DS to a region in this list, choose the region that you changed to.
    * Title IDs for each region:

     EUR : `0004001000022B00`